Expert Reviews – Mgahinga Gorilla NP

 5/5

-I've lived and birded in Uganda for 15 years.
-On my last visit to Mgahinga, I saw five lifers within 30 minutes of entering the National Park (and I didn't even get as far as the birding hotspot of Sabinyo Gorge, a go-to location for Albertine Rift endemics).
+I’ve lived and birded in Uganda for 15 years.
+On my last visit to Mgahinga, I saw five lifers within 30 minutes of entering the national park (and I didn’t even get as far as the birding hot spot of Sabyinyo Gorge, a go-to location for Albertine Rift endemics).

-If you're staying at the fabulous Mount Gahinga Lodge, a stone's throw from the park, you are ideally placed to interact with the Batwa community, the ancient forest-dwelling tribe who were evicted from the forests ostensibly to secure protection of the mountain gorillas.
-Conservationists owe this tribe an enormous debt.
-Listen to their stories; their culture is unlike anything you've ever encountered.
+If you’re staying at the fabulous Mount Gahinga Lodge, a stone’s throw from the park, you are ideally placed to interact with the Batwa community, the ancient forest-dwelling people who were evicted from the forests ostensibly to secure protection of the mountain gorillas.
+Conservationists owe the Batwa an enormous debt.
+Listen to their stories; their culture is unlike anything you’ve ever encountered.

 The park’s shared border with Rwanda (and the DRC) makes it an easy addition to a Rwanda safari itinerary.